 1. Decide that you are serious about increasing your skills in Reading, Math, & Writing.

-2. Call the HCC Learning Center at 620-665-8004 and sign up for a Registration & Assessment date and time, or click on the Register Here link on our homepage to do it online.
+2. Sign up for a mandatory registration & assessment by calling the office at 620-665-8004 or clicking on the Register Here link on our webpage to complete it online.

-3. Come in for your pre-selected Registration & Assessment date and time.
-You will be asked to fill out some paperwork, given some information about our program, and then will be assessed to determine a baseline of your skills in Reading, Math, and Language using the Test for Adult Basic Education.
+3. Attend the selected Registration & Assessment session.
+You will complete the required paperwork, be introduced to our program, pay your materials fee, and then be assessed to determine a baseline of your skills in Reading, Math, and Language using the Test for Adult Basic Education (TABE).

 5. Meet with your instructors one-on-one to go over test scores and develop an individual learning plan.

-6. Begin classes and building your skills to reach your goals!
+6. Begin class and build your skills to reach your goals!

 All students will pay a materials fee which will cover the cost of all materials used in the classroom.
-Our current materials fee is $50.
+Our current materials fee is $50 cash or check.

 The program focuses on math, reading, writing, and basic computer skills that are required in preparation for: